ibm-cloud-docs/dns/using-the-dns-interface.md

   * Set the TTL (Time to Live) for the record.
   * Once you are certain of the information, select **Save**.

-You can modify an entire subnet by clicking "Edit RNDS for all IPs in this Subnet" on the right of the page.
+You can modify an entire subnet by clicking **Edit RDNS for all IPs in this Subnet** on the right of the page.

 * From this page, select the line for the IP you wish to update
 * Enter the information into the fields, and then select **Update**.
 The "notes" field is optional.